ferrocene/ferrocene/src/ownership-and-deconstruction.rst

 :t:`value` is :t:`immutable`.

 :dp:`fls_WW0GvbiEnyiW`
-Passing :dt:`by unique immutable reference` is ???
-HELP LUKAS!
+Passing :dt:`by unique immutable reference` is passing :t:`by immutable reference` where it is asserted that the :t:`reference` to the :t:`value` is the only live :t:`reference`.

 :dp:`fls_v4eqq6tst4gs`
 Passing :dt:`by mutable reference` is passing :t:`by reference` where the